dockur/windows/readme.md

     Then follow these steps:

-    - Start the container and wait until the ISO download is finished.
-If needed, you can view the progress in the Docker log.

-    - Connect to port 8006 of the container in your web browser, you will see the Windows installation screen.
+    - Start the container and connect to port 8006 of the container in your web browser.
+After the download is finished, you will see the Windows installation screen.

     - Start the installation by clicking ```Install now```.
 On the next screen, press 'OK' when prompted to ```Load driver``` and select the ```VirtIO SCSI``` driver from the list that matches your Windows version.
 So for Windows 11, select ```D:\amd64\w11\vioscsi.inf``` and click 'Next'.